ArshSingh02/ecg-temp-ble-project/README.md

 # Final Project: ECG & Temperature Monitor with BLE

-* You should fork this repository to your userspace and add Dr. Palmeri as a `Maintainer`.
+* Fork this repository to your userspace.
+* Add Dr. Palmeri as a `Maintainer`.
 * Questions should be asked exclusively through GitLab Issues.

 ## Git Version Control Management